 EE Campaigns and Funding

 The government of India, under the Ministry of Environment, Forests and Climate Change and Ministry of Human Resource Development have various schemes through which the projects and programs related to environmental education.
-Department of Science and Technology also has some schemes and projects to support environmental education.
+The Department of Science and Technology also has some schemes and projects to support environmental education.
 NGOs raise resources for different environmental education activities through government grants, foundations, and now under corporate social responsibility (CSR).

 The Science Express Climate Action Special (SECAS) is a one-of-a-kind mobile science exhibition led by the Government of India’s Department of Science & Technology (DST) and managed by the Vikram A. Sarabhai Community Science Centre (VASCSC).